Pho86/Pho86/README.md

 # *Hello world*
-I'm a front-end developer developing for both web and mobile platforms with a focus on providing users with seamless and responsive experiences.
-I'm also passionate about building interactive and intuitive adventures.
+I'm a software developer, creating interactive and intuitive adventures digitally.
+I develop and script for web and mobile applications with a focus on providing users with seamless and responsive experiences.
+Creating interactive digital products is one of my passions and am constantly seeking out challenges to improve myself.

 ## Technologies and Tools